Serapieum-of-alex/pyramids/README.md

 ## Install from GitHub

-to install the last development to time, you can install the library from GitHub
+To install the latest development version, you can install the library from GitHub:

 ```
 pip install git+https://github.com/serapeum-org/pyramids